dilshankarunarathne/c-sharp-notes/README.md

 # Lists

 Lists in C# are similar to Arrays, but they have a dynamic size.
+List is a generic type.
+It can be used to store any type of data.
+We need to specify the type parameter inside the angle brackets.
 ```cs
 var numbers = new List<int>();
 var numbers = new List<int> { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };